Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 partitioning are all interrelated:
 * Loosely coupling your components implies you need eventual consistency between those components.
 * Elasticity is easier to achieve when your systems are loosely coupled.
+* Asynchronous communication is used to achieve loose coupling, and this imnplies eventual consistency while enabling elastic scaling.
 * Partitioning allows you to make use of elastic scaling to quickly scale horizontally.

 > **[prev]** | **[home]**  | **[next]**